naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 == Description ==

 [Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin allows you to easily create PayPal smart payment buttons using PayPal's checkout API (previously known as PayPal Express Checkout).
-It generates dynamic payment buttons using shortcodes that enable PayPal checkout on your WordPress site.
+It generates dynamic payment buttons using shortcodes to let you accept PayPal donations/payments on your WordPress site.

+You can use it alongside e-commerce plugins like WooCommerce without conflicts.

-=== How to Create a PayPal Smart Payment Button ===
+=== How to Create a PayPal Checkout Button ===

-In order to create a PayPal Smart Payment Button insert the shortcode like the following:
+In order to create a PayPal Checkout Button insert the shortcode like the following:

 `[checkout_for_paypal item_description="My cool product" amount="1.00"]`